tomas-fryza/arduino-slotcar/firmware/README_linux.md

    make list
    ```

-4. Program your algorithm in `arduino-slotcar/firmware/main.cpp` file, compile and flash the firmware to AVR
+4. Program your algorithm in `arduino-slotcar/firmware/main.cpp` file, compile and flash the firmware to AVR.

 ## Notes to `main.cpp` code

-Default motor speed is set to 75%
+Default motor speed is set to 75%:

 ```c
 motor.forward(75);
 ```

-All LEDs are turn on
+All LEDs are turn on:

 ```c
 led.forward_left(true);